 - I. Consider carefully whether you should accept the appointment as a director; - II. a director should insist that the board is made up individuals with a variety of skills; - III.
 Avoid being a 'rubber-stamp'; - IV.
-A director must resist the temptation of accepting a lucrative appointment for the sake of "fiscal strategic convenience"; - V. Seek professional advice where required; - VI.
-Engage full-time legal in-house counsel especially in large companies; - VII.
-Organise regular training on relevant subject-matters.
+Seek professional advice where required; - V. Engage full-time legal in-house counsel especially in large companies; - VI.
+Organise regular training on relevant subject-matters. - VII.
+Make sure that any dissent is noted in the minutes